The Other Side Of Stress

 However, our body is not designed to constantly be in fight-or-flight mode.
 If we are in this mode for a sustained period, our bodies must work harder for longer – and that’s when stress comes with negative health impacts.
 We should be aiming to activate our parasympathetic nervous system for the most part – also known as the ‘rest and digest response’, where our heart rate is lower, our breathing calmer.
 It’s all about creating a better balance between these responses.

-Emma Ferris, a Queenstown-based physiotherapist, breathing coach and director of The Butterfly Effect, an online resource offering techniques for better breathing, stress management and optimal wellness, says stress occurs in lots of different ways, whether it’s emotional, psychological, or physiological.
+Emma Ferris, a Queenstown-based physiotherapist, breathing coach and director of The Breath Effect, an online resource offering techniques for better breathing, stress management and optimal wellness, says stress occurs in lots of different ways, whether it’s emotional, psychological, or physiological.
 “People don’t see the triggers are often coming from lots of different areas of their lives, and then it has a full-on overall impact on the nervous system, and how we sleep and how we rest.”

 But, says Ferris, “If we can understand stress, learn to love it and then learn to change the things that impact the way we think [about it], we can turn down that stress response that is finely tuned in our body.
 It’s important for letting us survive,” she says.